kmcphillips/stoneboatpottery.ca/README.markdown

 ### Install the required gems

 The only tricky on is rmagick which depends on ImageMagick locally.
 On Linux it's usually just installing a package, but on OS X it's a little more intense.

     $ sudo gem install haml will_paginate rmagick sqlite3-ruby

+If rmagick won't install, then just omit it from the line above.
+The app will run but image uploads will not work.
+On linux you'll have to install the ImageMagick dev libraries that should be in the repo for your distro.
+On OS X try something like this:  http://github.com/masterkain/ImageMagick-sl

 ### Get the source